jojohnathon/cf_ai_logwhisperer/README.md

 ## Limitations
 - Commands are suggestions only; no automatic execution occurs.
-- Voice intake is planned but not yet available in v1.
 - The analysis depends on high-quality log snippets; extremely large uploads should be chunked before submission.

 ## Success metrics